Sang Tham Shrine or the Shrine of the Serene Light

-The Shrine of the Serene Light, called Ting Kwan Tang in Chinese and Saeng Tham Shrine in Thai, was built in 1889 by a Chinese family and had originally two entrances, both hidden.
-The main entrance was a narrow anonymous looking gate leading to a run down anonymous walkway located on Phang Nga road, not really hidden but no one was paying attention to what was behind it.
-The second entrance however was more entertaining: it was found behind the toilets of a local restaurant called Wilai, which incidentally serves delicious Hokkien Noodles among others dishes.
+The Shrine of the Serene Light, called Ting Kwan Tang in Chinese and Saeng Tham Shrine in Thai, was built in 1889 by a Chinese family and initially had two hidden entrances.
+The main entrance was a narrow anonymous-looking gate leading to a rundown anonymous walkway located on Phang Nga Road, not hidden, but no one was paying attention to what was behind it.
+The second entrance, however, was more entertaining: it hid behind the toilets of a local restaurant called Wilai, which occasionally serves delicious Hokkien Noodles, among other dishes.

-The anecdote of the passage next to the toilet would pop up each you would have lunch with an local expat…: “Hey did you know there was a secret passage to a hidden Chinese temple called Shrine of The Serene Light just past the toilet?”
-With this introduction you suddenly became the center of the attention.
-Then in 2010, with Phuket rocketing popularity and tourist’s appetite for anything secret, the shrine entrance was widened and highlighted by a very large and unmissable Chinese gate.
-So much for the little secret, and worse, the secret passage from Wilai restaurant is now closed… what are they going to talk about?
+The anecdote of the passage next to the toilet would pop up each you would have lunch with a local expat…: “Hey did you know there was a secret passage to a hidden Chinese temple called Shrine of The Serene Light just past the toilet?”
+With this introduction, you suddenly became the centre of attention.
+Then in 2010, with Phuket rocketing in popularity and tourists’ appetite for anything secret, the shrine entrance was widened and highlighted by a massive and unmissable Chinese gate.
+So much for the little secret; worse, the secret passage from Wilai restaurant is now closed.

-While the small shrine itself has remain untouched, keeping its original old wall paintings, ceramic roof and authentic atmosphere, the garden and buildings surrounding it have been entirely rebuilt and repainted.
-The result is actually quite pleasant and a good photo opportunity.
+While the small shrine has remained untouched, keeping its original old wall paintings, ceramic roof and authentic atmosphere, the garden and buildings surrounding it have been rebuilt and repainted.
+The result is quite pleasant and an excellent photo opportunity.